qpv-research-group/solcore5/docs/source/Installation/Solcore_on_Windows.md

 environment running in Windows (such as VSCode), including plotting capabilities.
 Step-by-step instructions for setting up the WSL and accessing it from VSCode are given [here](https://code.visualstudio.com/docs/remote/wsl-tutorial).
 Note that to be able to see plots generated during code execution you can right-click on the Python file you want to execute in VSCode and select 'Run Current File in Python Interactive window'.
-This has been tested on the Ubuntu20.04 version of the WSL (using [WSL 2](https://docs.microsoft.com/en-us/windows/wsl/install#upgrade-version-from-wsl-1-to-wsl-2)); both S4 and the PDD install and run without issues.
+This has been tested on 64-bit Windows 10 using the Ubuntu20.04 version of the
+WSL (using [WSL 2](https://docs.microsoft.com/en-us/windows/wsl/install#upgrade-version-from-wsl-1-to-wsl-2)); both S4
+and the PDD install and run without issues.